JHilmarch/custom-wsl2-linux-kernel/README.md

 [`HIDDEV`](https://docs.kernel.org/hid/hiddev.html) and
 [`HIDRAW`](https://docs.kernel.org/hid/hidraw.html) enabled.

-These custom kernels builds can be used to enable full Yubikey passthrough to WSL2 using [`usbipd`](https://github.com/dorssel/usbipd-win), with full FIDO2 functionality.
+These custom kernels builds can be used to enable full YubiKey passthrough to WSL2 using [`usbipd`](https://github.com/dorssel/usbipd-win), with full FIDO2 functionality.